 allow_weak_crypto = true

 - Your Fermilab ID or Visitor ID has expired.
-Please contact the Fermilab Service Desk to have your ID renewed.
+Please see the User Accounts web page for more information on renewing your Fermilab ID.

 - You can also call the Fermilab Service Desk at (630) 840 2345, during business hours to have the password reset.

 Problem: If you are sure your Kerberos password is correct but you are on a MAC OS 10.10 (Yosemite)